 In the DNS section, locate the A Record and copy the numerical record to the clipboard.
 This record will be needed momentarily.

 With the subdomain’s A Record copied to the clipboard, click the DNS option at the top of the screen.
 Click the Tools menu (three dots) next to the top-level domain, and select Manage DNS.

 In the Add New A Record modal, enter the following information:

 - Hostname – Enter the Hostname exactly as you wish it to appear the URL.
 For example, if you create a record with the hostname client on the domain myagency.com, the subdomain URL will be client.myagency.com.

-- Will direct to – Paste the A Record copied from the subdomain into this field.
+- IPv4 Address – Paste the A Record copied from the subdomain into this field.

 - TTL – We recommend always setting the TTL to the shortest available timeframe.

 Click Add, and the newly-added A Record should appear in the list of DNS records.

 13.5.2 Creating a .tempurl.host SubdomainLink to chapter 5

 The .tempurl.host domain is intended to serve as a temporary domain until the member is ready to add a permanent, top-level domain.
 Members who wish to share a .tempurl.host site but do not wish to display the temporary domain can do so by making it a subdomain.

 Both the temporary domain and the permanent domain to which it will be attached must be hosted by WPMU DEV, and the permanent domain’s DNS must be connected to our hosting.

 First, create the subdomain following the guidance is the Creating a Subdomain section above.
 Once the new A Record has been saved to the permanent domain, open the subdomain’s Domains page, located under the Hosting tab of the site dashboard, and click Add Domain.